-Visitors to the mainland should be aware that the Belize Barrier Reef and associated coral is a minimum of 10 miles away, and visitors to popular Caye Caulker and Ambergris Caye are often surprised to find out that the reef is still a half-mile away, too far for most people to swim, and the waters are full of dangerous boats used for scuba.
-Snorkeling tours use boats in these areas.
+Visitors to the mainland should be aware that the Belize Barrier Reef and associated coral is a minimum of 10 miles away, and visitors to popular Caye Caulker and Ambergris Caye are often surprised to find out that the reef is still a half-mile away, too far for most people to swim, and the waters are full of dangerous motor boats.
+Snorkeling tours also use motor boats for access in these areas.

-The best locations for snorkeling right off shore are the three atolls of Belize: Glover's Reef, Lighthouse Reef and Turneffe Islands, and the southern cayes of the Barrier Reef.
-In these spots the islands sit right on the reef and you can jump in and snorkel immediately.
+The best locations for snorkeling right off shore are the three atolls of Belize: Glover’s Reef, Lighthouse Reef and Turneffe Islands, as well as the the southernmost cayes of the Barrier Reef.
+In these spots the islands sit right on the reef and you can jump in and snorkel right there.

 Serious snorkelers should not pass up a trip to visit Belize.
 Snorkel areas are so lush there that in one session a knowledgeable person can identify thirty fish, fifteen other creatures and many species of coral and sponges.
 Below is a short list of commonly seen underwater species.